bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 ## Lifetime

-A class lives from when it's constructed, until it's destructed.
-The bodies of the constructor and the destructor help define how to build and cleanup an instance of that class.
+An instance of a class lives from when it's constructed, until it's destructed.
+Generally the scope controls the duration of the lifetime and the bodies of the constructor and the destructor define the actions to perform at the start and the end of the lifetime.

 {% highlight c++ linenos %}
-class SomeClass
+void some_fn()
 {
-  SomeClass()
+  SomeClass x; // x is constructed here
+  SomeClass y; // y is constructed here
+  // more code here
   {
-    // constructor body
+    SomeClass z; // z is constructed here
+    // more code here
+    // z is destructed when we exit this block
   }

-  ~SomeClass()
-  {
-    // destructor body
-  }
+  // even more code here
+  // x and y are destructed when we exit this block
+  // y is destructed first, then x
 };
 {% endhighlight %}

-When we zoom into the creation and destruction sequences, there is more than just the constructor and destructor bodies.
 Say we have a `SomeClass` derived from a `Base` class, with two member variables `a` and `b`, and with at least a virtual method that overrides the base class method:

 {% highlight c++ linenos %}
 class SomeClass :